FREQUENTLY ASKED QUESTIONS

 - develops leadership competence through practical skills training in public speaking, facilitation, community organizing, and public relations;

 - motivates students to initiate change in their families, schools, neighborhoods and other circles of social influence; and

 - develops the next generation of activists, community organizers, and leaders who will work to secure the inalienable rights of all people.

 The students who graduate from Cultural Leadership emerge better educated, more curious, and more confident in themselves.
 As such, they join an ever-growing national network of youth committed to fighting ignorance, teaching understanding, and promoting lifelong learning.
 The achievements and contributions of our students include…

 - A group of alumni organized a diversity roundtable at their high school

 - Jen recruited 14 classmates and began a tutoring program for African American middle-school students who are reading below grade level

-- two students together started a tutoring program
+- Two students worked together to start a tutoring program

-- independently, Cece and Cydney (both Black) started Diversity Clubs at their mostly white high schools
+- Cece and Cydney (both Black) each started Diversity Clubs at their mostly white high schools

 - Emily planned and carried out Mix It Up Day at her high school